 This little yellow adaptor allows you to connect your Spectra backflow protector to your Medela flange connector.

-To use these, connect one end to your backflow protector and the other end into the opening where your Medela tubing would go.
 This method works with connectors from Medela Pump In Style, Medela Swing, and Maymom pump parts.
 It is not compatible with Medela Freestyle or Sonata connectors.

 Here’s how it should look when assembled: